JetBrains/kotlin-web-site/docs/topics/getting-started.md

 ## Learn Kotlin fundamentals

 * If you're already familiar with one or more programming languages and want to learn Kotlin, start with these [Kotlin learning materials](learning-materials-overview.md).
-* If you are at the very beginning and Kotlin is your first programming language, you can start with reading the [Atomic Kotlin book](https://www.atomickotlin.com/atomickotlin/) or taking a free [Kotlin Basics track](https://hyperskill.org/tracks/18) on JetBrains Academy.
+* If Kotlin is your first programming language, we recommend starting with the [Atomic Kotlin book](https://www.atomickotlin.com/atomickotlin/) or signing up for the free [Kotlin Basics track](https://hyperskill.org/tracks/18) on JetBrains Academy.

 ## Create your powerful application with Kotlin